 - Thrush (a fungal infection) in the mouth

 - Mild sore throat, coughing and a hoarse voice

 - Pneumonia (infection to the lung) in COPD patients.

 If you do experience one or more of these side effects and they persist or worsen, then inform your doctor right away.
 You should also contact your doctor if you notice any serious side effects such as worsening of breathing ability, fainting or skin reactions.

 How do I buy DuoResp Spiromax online?

 You can safely buy DuoResp Spiromax online at UK Meds.
-You will first need to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that DuoResp Spiromax is the right medication for your medical condition.